The Importance of Presentation Skills in the Workplace

 • Speaking at large internal meetings

-• Speaking at Chamber of Commerce or Rotary promoting your business
+• Speaking at Chamber of Commerce or Rotary, promoting your business

 • Speaking with suppliers